danae/specie/README.md

 * [X] Add N26 import

 ### Should
-* [ ] Create an abstract structure type that holds fields
+* [X] Create an abstract structure type that holds fields → done by refactoring the Record type
 * [ ] Create a hash map type
 * [ ] Optimize table output (support for ellipsis, wrapping, etc)
 * [ ] Create a new Table object for a collection of records